binaryoverload/Uni-Y3-Project/documentation/entities.md

 ### Policy Item
 - `id` - `uuid` - PK
 - `policy_id` - `uuid` - FK - on delete cascade
+- `policy_order` - `int` - The position of this item in the policy
 - `type` - `varchar(255)` - Type of policy item.
 Maybe use an enum? `file`, `command`, `package`, etc
+- `stop_on_error` - `bool`
 - `data` - `jsonb`

+### Policy Condition
+NOT FOR MVP - Implement only if time

+Specifies condition(s) that apply to a policy item that are required in order for it to run.
+Each condition can either halt the policy execution if not met, or skip the current policy item.

 ## Audit Log